saulpierotti/markdown_notebook/ADS.md

 	* Now, since $n \geq 2t^h-1$ we get that
 $$ t^h \leq \frac{n+1}{2}$$
 $$ h \leq \log_t \frac{n+1}{2}$$
+* In the following pseudocodes I am assuming that the root is always in memory, and unused blocks are discarded from memory automatically
+* The operations DISK-READ and DISK-WRITE are used to retrieve and write data from disk
 * The search operation of the key $k$ in a B tree is a generalization of the BST search
 	* At each recursion I search for $k$ in the current node
 	* If I find $k$ I stop